MileHacker Logo

 Did You Know?
 Tapal Kuda Region

-Situbondo Regency sits along the northern shoreline of The Land of volcanoes and ancient temples, Indonesia.
-It makes up part of the region known as Tapal Kuda, or "Horse's Hoof," due to its distinctive shape on the map.
+Situbondo Regency sits along the northern coast of East Java, Indonesia.
+It constitutes a portion of the region known as Tapal Kuda, or "Horse's Hoof," due to its distinctive shape on the map.

-This strategic location places Situbondo between the bustling city of Surabaya to the west and the ferry gateway to Bali in Banyuwangi to the east.
+This strategic location places Situbondo between the bustling city of Surabaya to the west and the ferry gateway to Bali in Banyuwangi in an easterly direction.

 Situbondo's Rich Past